Development of a structured, turbulent solar wind as a result of interchange reconnection: Discussion and Implications for the development of a highly structured solar wind

 The mixing model presented here is, of course, highly simplified and only represents the first step in a full exploration of how reconnection drives the solar wind.
 The present model only treats a time-stationary wind solution.
 A time-dependent wind drive model needs to be developed with a source that reflects the bursty time-behavior of reconnection.
 A more complete exploration of the nature and dynamics of the instabilities that develop in the structured wind need to be explored.
 The present model does not include the energy flux of the magnetic turbulence that is invoked to produce the mixing.
 Are these shear-flow instabilities capable of producing the characteristic switchbacks seen in observational data?

-The typical profiles of the wind velocity $v$, the Alfv\'en speed $v_A$ and sound speed $C_s$ are presented in Figs.~\ref{fig:v_400} and \ref{fig:v_vA_cs} from the solar surface to $12.5R_\odot$.
-The Alfv\'en speed matches PSP data only if the plasma density $n_0$ near the solar surface is in the range of $10^7/cm^3$, well below the value of $10^9/cm^3$ that was previously inferred from the PSP E10 observations.
-The uncertainty in the value of the density arises from the corresponding uncertainty in the ratio of the reconnecting magnetic field $B_{r0}$ to the total magnetic field $B_0$ during reconnection in the low corona.
-The lower value of $n_0$, which is required to match the measured density at PSP, is a consequence of a reduction in $B_{r0}$ from $4G$ to $0.5G$.
-This change does not impact the energetics of the wind reconnection drive mechanism as long as the resulting reconnecting Alfv\'en speed is unchanged (both $B_{r0}$ and $n_0$ are reduced).
+The typical profiles of the wind velocity $v$, the Alfv\'en speed $v_A$ and sound speed $C_s$ are presented in Fig.~\ref{fig:v_vA_cs} from the solar surface to $12.5R_\odot$.
+The Alfv\'en speed matches PSP data only if the plasma density $n_0$ near the solar surface is in the range of $10^7/cm^3$ (see Fig.~\ref{fig:n_B}), well below the value of $10^9/cm^3$ that was inferred from the reconnection characteristics at the solar surface inferred from the PSP E10 observations \citep{Bale23}.
+The lower value of $n_0$, which is also required to match the measured density at PSP, suggests that only a small fraction of around $1\%$ of the plasma ejected during reconnection ultimately escapes to form the wind.
+That only such a small fraction of the plasma ejected during reconnection escapes into the solar wind is consistent with similar estimates for the escape of solar energetic electrons (SEEs) from flares into the wind \citep{Krucker09,Wang21}.
+The profiles shown in Fig.~\ref{fig:v_vA_cs} suggest that the wind velocity peaks below $2R_\odot$, is relatively flat around 12$R_\odot$ and beyond and reaches the Alfv\'en critical point just above 2$R_\odot$.
+Fast wind observations do suggest flat profiles beyond around 15$R_\odot$ \citep{Halekas22} but wind profiles close to the solar surface not well established \citep{Kohl98,Guhathakurta98} but are needed to confirm the high wind acceleration close to the surface.
+Direct measurements of the outflow speed of Jetlets, which are driven by reconnection close to the solar surface, reveal velocities of around 150$km/s$ in the low corona \citep{Raouafi23}.
+These reconnection-driven structures have been proposed as a solar wind source.